ChrisHammond/chrishammond_astro/src/content/post/2008/on-the-road-again.md

 publishDate: 2008-03-05T23:28:40
 updateDate: 2008-03-05T23:30:13
 tags: [ 'Fitness' ]
-excerpt: "3 weeks since I last ran and Natalie and I finally made it back to the YMCA tonight.
-I went a distance of 2.6 miles, I believe roughly 50/50 walk/run.
-According to the Garmin Forerunner 305 that makes for 442 calories. "
+excerpt: "Get back into your running routine with this post about hitting the YMCA after a 3-week break.
+Learn about the distance, calories burned, and more!"
 url: /2008/on-the-road-again  # Use the generated URL with year
 ---
 <p>3 weeks since I last ran and Natalie and I finally made it back to the YMCA tonight.
 I went a distance of 2.6 miles, I believe roughly 50/50 walk/run.
 According to the Garmin Forerunner 305 that makes for 442 calories.</p>